Zucchini Parmesan is a gift from summer as well as a healthy meal that your whole family will enjoy.

 - Next, lay the zucchini in a single layer on a baking sheet lined with parchment paper, and place in a hot oven to roast for about then minutes or until fork-tender and lightly brown.

 - Once the zucchini are roasted, scoop a ladle of sauce and spread it across the bottom of a lasagna pan.

 - Place a layer of zucchini in the pan, cover with sauce and then sprinkle with freshly grated Parmesan cheese.

 - Repeat this process to finally end up with three layers.
 On the top layer, spread with sauce, more Parmesan, and then bake for 45 minutes at 350℉.

 - Remove from oven, garnish with fresh cut basil, more Parmesan, and allow to set for 5 minutes before serving.

-It can be made any time of the year, but late summer and fall are when you can find fresh zucchini at any produce stand, farmers market, or better yet in your garden.
+This easy zucchini recipe can be made any time of the year, but late summer and fall are when you can find fresh zucchini at any produce stand, farmers market, or better yet in your garden.

 It’s a fresh, delicious, and healthy meal that you will make again and again — wishing you and yours a delicious season, whenever it is that you may be reading this.

-Thanks for checking out our site, it means the world to us. -Dan
+Thanks for checking out our site, it means the world to us.

-Baked Zucchini Parmesan with Homemade Tomato Sauce
+Zucchini Parmesan with Homemade Tomato Sauce

 - 4 cups Homemade Tomato Sauce